Get High! Your Guide to Walking the Dubrovnik City Walls

 Shaw was right on.

-Designated a UNESCO World Heritage Site, the Old Town of Dubrovnik is known as the “Pearl of the Adriatic.”
+One of Croatia’s most beautiful coastal cities, Dubrovnik is known as the “Pearl of the Adriatic.”

 When you walk on top of the walls, strolling from tower to tower, you get breathtaking views of both the entire Old Town below and the Adriatic Sea.

-Gazing down at the fortified city, you see a treasure trove of Gothic and Renaissance churches, monasteries, Venetian palaces and ornately carved fountains.
+Gazing down at the fortified city – designated a UNESCO World Heritage Site – you see a treasure trove of Gothic and Renaissance churches, monasteries, Venetian palaces and ornately carved fountains.

 They’re all crammed together with shuttered apartments, hole-in-the-wall boutiques and outdoor restaurants and cafés.